View MapView Map

 7 walking trails to explore in Wicklow Mountains National Park

-Enjoy a lakeside walk in Wicklow National Park.
+Reach new heights in Wicklow National Park.

 As the sun rises over Glendalough Lake and glistens on the ancient round tower and monastery ruins, you'll know you're in a special place.
 This is Wicklow Mountains National Park, a serene escape from the everyday.